International Relations and Global Studies Major, BA

 Campus: NYC, Westchester

-The major in International Relations and Global Studies provides students an opportunity to develop expertise and understanding of international phenomena.
+The major in International Relations and Global Studies (IRGS) provides students an opportunity to develop expertise and understanding of international phenomena.
 The international relations major investigates how the world works and the way politics, history, culture and economics affects the global system.
 Students will develop a global mindset and skills to meet the needs of the twenty first century workplace.

 MAJOR COMPLETION SUMMARY